 Can I deduct ITC+Adders and Grants in the “installed cost of energy”

 Yes!
 But you need to be able to back up what you are claiming.
-If you are claiming a Low Income Adder to the ITC, you better have an IRS confirmation letter.
+If you are claiming a Low Income Adder to the ITC, you should have an IRS confirmation letter.
 If you say a project is eligible for a grant but have not yet written that grant, then just allude to the eligibility and don’t deduct it from the cost.

 We often update our articles with new information.
 But if you see an error or an out-of-date datapoint, thank you for letting us know at admin@cleanfi.com